dcmnhb/tempview/ClimateChangeDatabase/README.md

 /---ReadMe---/

-This is a database data for Group Project: Climate Change.
+This is the database for Group Project: Climate Change.

 Feel free to use anytime you want.